wawagit/react-with-loader/README.md

 ## Thanks

-react-with-loader has been created to help developers team at Objenious (https://github.com/objenious) handling loaders in the development of the IOT management solution app named SPOT
+react-with-loader has been created to help developers team at Objenious (https://github.com/objenious) handling loaders in the development of the IOT management solution app named SPOT.

+Thanks for supporting open source!

 ## License